jasperan/data-in-ai-revolution/README.md

 The RAG pipeline has four steps:

-1. **Chunk** — Split documents into smaller passages (by sentences, paragraphs, or fixed windows with overlap)
+1. **Chunk**.
+Split documents into smaller passages (by sentences, paragraphs, or fixed windows with overlap)
-2. **Embed** — Convert each chunk into a dense vector using an embedding model (e.g., all-MiniLM-L6-v2 produces 384-dimensional vectors)
+2. **Embed**.
+Convert each chunk into a dense vector using an embedding model (e.g., all-MiniLM-L6-v2 produces 384-dimensional vectors)
-3. **Store** — Index the vectors in a vector database (FAISS, Oracle AI Vector Search, Chroma)
+3. **Store**.
+Index the vectors in a vector database (FAISS, Oracle AI Vector Search, Chroma)
-4. **Retrieve & Generate** — At query time, embed the user's question, find the nearest chunk vectors via cosine similarity, and inject the top-k chunks as context in the LLM prompt
+4. **Retrieve & Generate**.
+At query time, embed the user's question, find the nearest chunk vectors via cosine similarity, and inject the top-k chunks as context in the LLM prompt

 ```text
 User Query → Embed → Vector Search → Top-K Chunks → Prompt Assembly → LLM Answer
 ```

-RAG dramatically reduces hallucination and enables LLMs to answer questions about any corpus — company wikis, research papers, codebases — without retraining.
+RAG dramatically reduces hallucination and enables LLMs to answer questions about any corpus (company wikis, research papers, codebases) without retraining.

 Check out the [interactive RAG notebook](./notebooks/03_rag_vector_search.ipynb) to build a complete RAG pipeline from scratch, including chunking, embedding, similarity search, and prompt assembly.